-How Does the Cloud Change the DFX Process?
+How Does the Cloud Change the DFX PCB Design Process?

 Let’s face it: Engineers rarely design modern board systems on their own.